 Occasionally, equity is used to mean the combination of liabilities and owner's equity.
-For example, some restate the basic accounting equation from Assets = Liabilities + Owner's Equity to Assets = Equities.
+For example, some restate the basic accounting equation Assets = Liabilities + Owner's Equity to become Assets = Equities.

 Equity is also used to indicate an owner's interest in a personal asset.
 The owner of a $200,000 house that has an $80,000 mortgage loan is said to have $120,000 of equity in the house.

 Outside of accounting, the word equity is also used to indicate fairness or justice.